jonathanstathakis/cms/alsace/cms_alsace.md

 #### Cremant d’Alsace

-- Cremant d’Alsace
+- Cremant d’Alsace [@wsearch_alsacelabel]
 	- indicates the wine is a white or rosé sparkling made from a blend of: pinot blanc, pinot gris, chardonnay and pinot noir, typically made dry

 ### SGN and VT

-SGN and VT can be specified on Alsace AOC and Alsace GC bottles.
+SGN and VT can be specified on Alsace AOC and Alsace GC bottles .
 ## Certified

 ### Identify Grand Cru Varietals and Sites

+- [@cms_alsacejurasavoie]
+	- 2/3 in Haut Rhin
+	- single varietal wines made from noble grapes only except some exceptions
+	- schlossberg first gc vineyard in 1975
+	-  exceptions:
+		- altenberg de bergheim and kaefferkopf can use blends
+		- zotzenberg can use slyvanar
+		- Hengst, Kirchberg de Barr, and Vorbourg can make Pinot Noir

+The rule is thus: all sites must bottle varietal wine except for Altenberg de bergheim and Kaefferkopf, who can make blends from the Noble Grapes.
+Zotzenberg can use Sylvanar, ans Hengst, Kirchberg de Barr, and Vorbourg can make Pinot Noir.